Well, if it isn't our favorite student...

 Quality of Life

-This rating is a measure of how happy students are with their lives outside the classroom, on a scale of 60–99.
-We weighed several factors, including students' assessments of their overall happiness; the beauty, safety, and location of the campus; the comfort of dorms; the quality of food; the ease of getting around campus and dealing with administrators; the friendliness of fellow students; the interaction of different student types; and the quality of the school's relationship with the local community.
-Please note that if a school has a Quality of Life Rating of 60* (sixty with an asterisk), it means that the school did not report to us all of the statistics that go into the rating by our deadline.
+A measure of how happy students are with their lives outside the classroom, on a scale of 60–99.
+We weighed several factors, including students' assessments of their overall happiness; the beauty, safety and location of the campus; the comfort of dorms; the quality of food; the ease of getting around campus and dealing with administrators; the friendliness of fellow students; the interaction of different student types; and the quality of the school's relationship with the local community.
+A Quality of Life Rating of 60* (sixty with an asterisk), means that the school did not report to us all of the statistics that go into our rating tally.

 ACT Composite Middle 50%

 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
 The middle 50 is the range between the 25th and 75th percentiles.